gridsuite/documentation/README.md

 ## Architecture

 Here is a micro-service architecture diagram.
 Yellow boxes are micro-services, orange boxes are user interfaces and all blue boxes are external services (like databases, a message broker, etc).
 Arrows represent http, websockets or AMPQ connections.
 We use 2 different databases: PostGresSQL which is the default solution and ElasticSearch for data indexing.
 In addition to databases, we also use file systems and FTP storages.
 Most of the micro-services communications rely on synchronous http request (REST APIs), but we also have asynchronous communication thought a RabbitMQ message broker.
+Back-end access is done from front-end using http call to REST APIs and WebSocket connections for asynchronous updates.

 ![gridsuite_architecture.drawio](diagrams/gridsuite_architecture.svg)

+## Technical stack

+### Back-end

+All of the micro-services rely mainly on language and frameworks:

+- Java 11
+- Spring Boot 2.6 + Spring Cloud 2021
+- PowSyBl dependencies 1.3.0

+And technical components:

+- RabbitMQ 3.11
+- PostGresSQL 13
+- ElasticSearch 7.9

+The application can be deployed via:

+- Kubernetes 1.19+.
+- Docker compose 3

+### Front-end

+Front-ends are web application based on:

+- ReactJS 18
+- React Redux
+- Component library: MUI 5
+- DeckGL (WebGL based) for large power grid visualisation
+- OpenID Connect for authentication

 ## Micro-services description